Home

 14 km / 1100 HM

-The trekking routine begins at 7 a.m. with morning tea.
-Then we pack our belongings and head to breakfast by 7:30.
-The horseman arrives with horses and donkeys; while we eat, our tents are taken down.
-By 8 a.m., we set off with Norbu, while the rest of the camp is packed up.
-Later in the day, the caravan overtakes us to set up the next camp.
+The trekking routine begins at seven in the morning with morning tea; afterwards we pack our gear and sit down for breakfast at 7:30.
+The horseman arrives with horses and donkeys; while we are having breakfast, our tents are taken down.
+We set off with Norbu at 8 a.m.; meanwhile, the rest of the camp is packed up, and during the day the caravan will overtake us and set up the next campsite.

-We hike through a very flat valley, initially along a somewhat monotonous dirt road.
-Soon, though, things get more interesting: we have to cross a knee-deep stream.
-After passing Dumbur Alp, where sheep and goats graze, we continue toward the pass with magnificent views of dramatic rock formations in various (and mostly intimidatingly steep) shapes and colors.
-Shortly before the pass, a brief rain shower catches us.
-As we reach the pass (4730 m), the pack animals and their load also arrive.
+We hike through a very flat valley, initially somewhat monotonous along a dirt road.
+Soon, however, there is some variety: we have to cross a knee-deep stream.
+After the alpine pasture of Dumbur, where sheep and goats are grazing, the route continues towards the pass with magnificent views of spectacular rock mountains in a variety of (mostly impressively steep) shapes and colors.
+Shortly before reaching it, we are caught in a brief rain shower; right at the pass (4730 m), our baggage transport also arrives.

-On the map, the descent seemed short, but in reality, we traverse steep slopes for a long time, high above deeply incised gorges.
-Rain begins to fall again, making the stream crossing just before the campsite quite an adventure.
-We can't hope for the water level to drop because the rain will likely cause it to rise even further throughout the day.
-So, we must cross while it's still manageable.
-We reach the campsite together with the pack animals, where, fortunately, a shepherd's tent is already set up, providing us with temporary shelter.
-The rain gradually subsides, and soon the camp is ready.
-By dinner time, we can sit outside and enjoy our meal.
+On the map, the descent had looked quite short, but in reality we traverse long stretches across steep slopes above deeply cut gorges.
+Rain sets in again, making the stream crossing just before the campsite quite adventurous.
+We also cannot wait for the water level to drop, as the rain will likely keep it rising for the rest of the day.
+So we have to get across while it is still possible at all.
+We arrive at the campsite together with the pack animals.
+Fortunately there is already a shepherd's tent, allowing us to take shelter for a while.
+Gradually the rain eases, and soon the camp is pitched.
+By dinner time, we can sit outside again.

 view back after the river crossing